-TMC to join protest led by Rahul Gandhi, security beefed up outside CBI HQ
+Rahul Gandhi leads 'CBI Gherao' protest in Delhi

+New Delhi, Oct 26: Congress President Rahul Gandhi, accompanied by scores of party workers, has begun protest march from Dyal Singh College to CBI HQ against the removal of CBI Chief Alok Verma.

-New Delhi, Oct 26: Trinamool Congress (TMC) to join the Congress party protest led by Rahul Gandhi at Central Bureau of Investigation headquarters against the removal of CBI Director Alok Verma.
+Trinamool Congress (TMC) to join the Congress party protest led by Rahul Gandhi at Central Bureau of Investigation headquarters.
 MP Nadeem Ul Haq will represent TMC in the Congress protest at CBI headquarters.

 In a press conference held on Thursday, Rahul Gandhi said the party would also protest outside all the Central Bureau of Investigation (CBI) offices across the country.